Resolving Inrush Current Problems With LED Drivers

 One switched mode power supply (LED driver) isn't likely to give you any problems, but with modern LED lighting systems, you can have a single floor of a building with many LED drivers throughout the ceiling.
 A system like this could have 20 LED drivers all in parallel.
 This means that their inrush currents coincide and can cause a normal lighting breaker to trip.
 Trouble is, it won't happen every time you switch on, only when the phase of the mains combines to boost the inrush.

-Solving this problem will be a whole lot easier, when ADM takes delivery of the new MEAN WELL inrush current limiters in June 2019.
+Solving this problem is now a whole lot easier, with ADM stocking the MEAN WELL inrush current limiters.

 There are 2 versions available.
 A DIN rail mount model and a linear style version.These inrush current limiter reduce the temporary peak current caused by turning on AC power or capacitive loads.